 If a motion, such as a motion to strike, is referred to the panel assigned to decide the appeal, there will not be action on that motion until the appeal is decided.

-Stipulations of dismissal are governed by Rule 29, which is specific in its requirements.
-The dismissal must be with prejudice and without costs to any party.
+Stipulations or motions for voluntary dismissal are governed by Rule 29, which is specific in its requirements.
+The dismissal must be with prejudice.

 Motion for Leave to File a Supplemental Appendix

 In civil cases, only the appellant has the right to file an appendix, Rule 18(a).
 If an appellee wishes to supplement the appendix on file, a motion for leave to file a supplemental appendix must be filed supported by an affidavit of counsel that the documents sought to be included are part of the record below.
 Mass.
 R. A. P. 18(b)(5).